-Each of Mr. Pham, Ms. Schloss and Mr. Wasim is currently a member of our board of directors and has been nominated for re-election to serve as a Class III director.
-Mr. Pham was nominated by our board of directors on June 1, 2023 to fill the vacancy on the Board created by the resignation of John Chambers.
-Ms. Schloss was appointed by our board of directors on January 13, 2022.
-Mr. Pham was identified as a potential director nominee by a third-party search firm.
-Ms. Schloss was identified as a potential director nominee by a member of management.
-Mr. Wasim was previously elected to our board of directors by our stockholders.
+Each of Ms. Hauser and Messrs.
+Haverty and Thomas is currently a member of our board of directors and has been nominated for re-election to serve as a Class I director.
+Ms. Hauser was appointed by our board of directors on January 29, 2025 to fill a newly created directorship resulting from an increase in the number of directors constituting our board of directors.
+Ms. Hauser was identified as a potential director nominee by a member of management.
+Mr. Haverty was appointed by our board of directors on December 2, 2022 to fill the vacancy on the Board created by the resignation of Matthew Jacobson.
+Mr. Haverty was identified as a potential director nominee by a non-management director.
+Mr. Thomas was previously elected to our board of directors by our stockholders.

 Each of these nominees has agreed to stand for re-election at the Annual Meeting.
-Our management has no reason to believe that any nominee will be unable to serve.
-If elected at the Annual Meeting, each of these nominees would serve until the Annual Meeting of Stockholders to be held in 2027 and until his or her successor has been duly elected and qualified, or, if sooner, until his or her death, resignation or removal.
+Our management has no reason to believe that any of the nominees will be unable to serve.
+If elected at the Annual Meeting, each of these nominees would serve until the Annual Meeting of Stockholders to be held in 2028 and until the director's successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.

-Our board of directors seeks to assemble a board that, as a whole, possesses the appropriate balance of professional and industry knowledge, financial expertise, diversity and high-level management experience necessary to oversee and direct our business.
-To that end, our nominating and corporate governance committee has identified and evaluated nominees in the broader context of the board's overall composition, with the goal of recruiting members who possess relevant expertise and experience upon which to be able to offer advice and guidance to management, have sufficient time to devote to the affairs of Sprinklr, demonstrate excellence in his or her field, have the ability to exercise sound business judgment, have experience as a board member or executive officer of another publicly held company and have the commitment to rigorously represent the long-term interests of our stockholders.
+Our board of directors seeks to assemble a board that, as a whole, possesses the appropriate balance of professional and industry knowledge, financial expertise, unique perspectives and high-level management experience necessary to oversee and direct our business.
+To that end, our nominating and corporate governance committee has identified and evaluated nominees in the broader context of the board's overall composition, with the goal of recruiting members who possess relevant expertise and experience upon which to be able to offer advice and guidance to management, have sufficient time to devote to the affairs of Sprinklr, demonstrate excellence in their field, have the ability to exercise sound business judgment, have experience as a board member or executive officer of another publicly held company and have the commitment to rigorously represent the long-term interests of our stockholders.